anniehedgpeth/anniehedgpeth.github.io/_drafts/2017-06-21-azure-vm-from-custom-image-in-terraform.md

 <img src='/assets/article_images/2017-06-21-azure-vm-from-custom-image-in-terraform/portal.png' style='display: block; margin-left: auto; margin-right: auto; padding-top: 40px' />

-Another way I can find that is to use Azure CLI 2.0 to find out the names of my resource group (`az group list`), storage account (`az resource list -g <ResourceGroupName> -o table`), and os disk (if you're not using managed disks, then I don't know of a command to find this name, so I hope you saved it from when you created it).
+Another way I can find that is to use Azure CLI 2.0 to find out the names of my resource group (`az group list`), storage account (`az resource list -g <ResourceGroupName> -o table`), and os disk (if you're not using managed disks, then I don't know of a command to find this name - create an [issue](https://github.com/anniehedgpeth/anniehedgpeth.github.io/issues) if you do, so I hope you saved it from when you created it).
 If I have those things, then I can build the uri like this:

 ```
 https://<StorageAcctName>.blob.core.windows.net/vhds/<osdiskName>.vhd